-We currently have a framework in place allowing to acquire knowledge from the radiologists in the form of marked regions and annotations within images.
-The database is still small but a larger number of cases is planned.
-The acquired data with labels is used to train the classifiers.
+We currently have a framework in place that allows us to acquire the knowledge from the radiologists in the form of marked regions and their annotations within the images.
+Our database is still small but a much larger number of cases are planned for better evaluation.
+All the acquired data with labels is used to train our classifiers.
 This means that with a growing number of judged cases from the radiologist, the system is expected to perform better.
-Lung segmentation works reliably and stable as well as the partitioning of the lung tissue into small blocks and feature extraction.
+The lung segmentation phase works reliably and stable as well as the partitioning of the lung tissue into small blocks and the feature extraction.

 All these steps work in a completely automated fashion.
-The MD can simply feed a volume of lung CT images into the system.
-The images are segmented and portioned into smaller blocks automatically.
-These blocks are classified and unhealthy tissue is marked in a different color in the images so the MD has a feedback for regions to inspect further.
+The medical doctor can simply feed a volume of lung CT images into the system, the images are segmented and portioned into smaller blocks automatically.
+These blocks are then classified and unhealthy tissue is marked in a different color in the images so the medical doctor has a feedback for regions that he needs to inspect further.